 When we are exposed to heavy metals, they blockade many of our enzyme processes and shut down the production of life-sustaining chemicals.
 Toxins can come from a variety of sources including many foods and beverages which contain chemicals, heavy metals, and carcinogens.

 For example, arsenic is put in chicken feed to kill parasites.
 Years ago, Americans ate around 33 pounds of chicken per year.
 That number has skyrocketed to 88 pounds per person, per year, almost tripling the amount of chicken and therefore the arsenic that our bodies have to deal with.

-We are also exposed to toxins through the environment, indoor pollutants, cleaning solutions, and even health and beauty products.
+We are also exposed to toxins from the environment, indoor pollutants, cleaning solutions, and even health and beauty products.

-An important method of internal detoxification which is rarely utilized by the medical community is the use of Thyroid Hormone which is the detoxification hormone.
-Its job is to pull toxins out of tissues and dump them into the blood stream where the liver, kidneys, and skin may eliminate them from the body.
+An important method of internal detoxification that is rarely utilized by the medical community is the use of Thyroid Hormone which is the detoxification hormone.
+Its job is to pull toxins out of tissues and dump them into the bloodstream where the liver, kidneys, and skin may eliminate them from the body.
 Without adequate thyroid levels, the body is unable to remove these toxic chemicals from our tissues.

 One of the first steps to determine if you have heavy metal poisoning is to do blood screening that can uncover elevated levels.
 Treatments can be done orally or intravenously, depending on the toxicity amounts and degree of sickness that the patient is experiencing.

-We offer other methods of detoxification which can help to eliminate toxins from the liver, gall bladder, and lymphatic systems.
+We offer other methods of detoxification that can help to eliminate toxins from the liver, gall bladder, and lymphatic systems.